 Species Min-Max Protection Zone (m) (3,10,14) Indicative Protection Zone dates Notes Black grouse 300 - 500 March - May (2) Males lek mainly around dawn and dusk and therefore the presence of a lek would not necessarily represent a constraint.
 In terms of disturbance, avoid the two hours after sunrise and two hours before sunset.
 Barn owl 50 - 100 Mid Feb - June (1) (see notes) The period of mid Feb-June has been given to emphasise the fact that Barn Owls can begin nesting earlier than many other species and if eggs were laid in mid to late March the young would have left the nest by the end of June.
 Where barn owls are nesting in sites with a relatively high current level of human disturbance it may be possible to reduce the offset distance further.
 Black- throated diver 500 - 750 April - Sept (see notes) (1) This nesting season is slightly longer than that given in Currie and Elliott (1997) and includes the pre-egg-laying period when the birds arrive at the breeding lochs in April.
 Note that adults often remain at the lochs until September (some young may not fledge until September) and can arrive in March (2,4).
 Capercaillie 500 - 750 March - August (1) Eggs are laid usually from mid-April to early May and young fledge by mid- June to late July (1,4).
 Crested tit 50 - 100 April - mid July (3) The nesting period for this species is variable, being affected by factors such as spring temperatures, altitude and incidence of second broods (although these are rare in Scotland).
 The period given allows for this variability but generally chicks will have fledged by early June (1, 2, 4, 6).
-Common crossbill 100 - 150 Feb - May (3) Scottish crossbill 100 - 150 Feb - May (1), (3) The breeding season can occasionally be later than this with eggs recorded into June which could mean young not leaving the nest until early August, assuming a late June laying date and an incubation and fledging period of 13 days and 21 days respectively (1).
+Common crossbill 100 - 150 Feb - May (3) It should be noted that this represents a typical peak nesting period but that the species can effectively nest all year round depending on the abundance of cone crops.
+Scottish crossbill 100 - 150 Feb - May (1), (3) The breeding season can occasionally be later than this with eggs recorded into June which could mean young not leaving the nest until early August, assuming a late June laying date and an incubation and fledging period of 13 days and 21 days respectively (1).
 Typically however young would have fledged before the end of June (1 & 4).

-Applies to

-TG-NET-ENV-505 Bird Species F Transmission

-- ✓

-F Revision: 2.00 Classification: Internal Issue Date: April 2022 Review Date: April 2030
+Applies to TG-NET-ENV-505 Bird Species Protection Plan Transmission - ✓ Revision: 2.00 Classification: Internal Issue Date: April 2022 Review Date: April 2030